mars0i/imp/README.md

 My favorite textbooks include:

 * *Population Genetics: A Concise Guide* by John H. Gillespie.
-(The first and second editions are similar, but there is valuable material in each that's not in the other.)
+A great way to get into the mindset of population genetics.
+The first and second editions are similar, but there is valuable material in each that's not in the other.
+Includes some topics that are rarely covered in introductory texts.

 * *Elements of Evolutionary Genetics* by Charlesworth and Charlesworth.
+Yes, it's a thick book, but that's because the Charlesworths take care to explain ideas clearly and to explore many details and subtleties.
+A beautiful book.

 * *Evolutionary Theory: Mathematical and Conceptual Foundations* by Sean H. Rice.
+A philosophically sensitive book by a mathematical biologist.
+Presents population genetics and related areas using a unique but illuminating conceptual organization.